 - Formal, light coloured, full sleeves, plain shirt.

 - Dark coloured trousers.
-Back colour formal shoes and socks matching the colour to trousers.
+Back coloured formal shoes and socks matching the colour to trousers.

-- Black colour formal style belt with a decent buckle.
+- Black coloured formal style belt with a decent buckle.

 - Use tie and coat/blazer if you are comfortable with it, dress to impress.
 Wear a formal tie only.